xtanaa001/Xiaoqi-Homepage/content/_index.md

 ### <span style="color:#BB133E">`RESEARCH INTERESTS`</span>

 >
 I study the interplay between online algorithms, mechanism design, and machine learning, with applications to computing and networked systems in various domains, ranging from cloud computing to IoT, energy, and transportation.
-Broadly, my research strives to _**address systems challenges at the intersection of computation and sustainability**_.
+Broadly, my research strives to  address systems challenges at the intersection of computation and sustainability.
 For more details, see my recent talks and papers below, or check out my full publications [here](/publications_year).

 [comment]: # (Design of online algorithms and mechanisms, with applications to cloud computing, energy, and transportation systems.)